Younes Delfi

-Younes Delfi (یونس دلفی; born 2 October 2000) is an Iranian professional footballer who plays as a forward for Nirooye Zamini.
+Younes Delfi (یونس دلفی; born 2 October 2000) is an Iranian professional footballer who plays as a forward for Persian Gulf Pro League club Shams Azar.
 He is the youngest Iranian player to have played in Europe.

 International career

 Delfi is a very technical player displaying his talent initially at the 2017 FIFA U-17 World Cup in India.
-He burst onto the scene by recording 2 goals and 1 assist in the group stages of the competition.
-He also showed phenomenal technical ability by also getting 2 penalties for the Iran U-17 national team in the 3 group matches.
+He made an early impact in the competition, recording two goals and one assist during the group stage matches.
+He also contributed to the team’s attacking play by earning two penalties for the Iran under-17 national team across the three group-stage fixtures.